-It’s hard to think about spring when we are still thoroughly enjoying the beauty of Autumn, but for us Northern gardeners, this is the best time to plant spring blooming bulbs!
+It’s hard to think about spring when we are still thoroughly enjoying the beauty of Autumn, but for us Northern gardeners, this is the best time to plant spring-blooming bulbs!
 Planting bulbs now allows them time to root in and ready themselves for the colorful spring show!
 When you’ve decided you want to plant, it’s important to consider where you buy your bulbs as high-quality bulbs really do outperform the cheaper varieties you might find at big-box stores or large home-improvement chains.
-Sargent’s has a wonderful selection of high-quality flower bulbs and as well as a couple types of hard-neck garlic.
-Because really, those cheaper ones may not sprout, aren’t as disease resistant, may not flower and don’t often come back year after year!
+Sargent’s has a wonderful selection of high-quality flower bulbs and as well as a couple of types of hard-neck garlic.
+Because really, those cheaper ones may not sprout, aren’t as disease-resistant, may not flower, and don’t often come back year after year!
 So get off to a good start with quality bulbs!

 What are Hardy bulbs?

 Hardy bulbs or spring-flowering bulbs require a cold period to break their dormancy and begin spring flower development, which means planting them in the fall is the best option.
 Bulbs such as tulips, daffodils, crocus, lilies can be planted in the fall and then left in their beds and allowed to grow and flower year after year.
 These bulbs are really quite easy to work with, require minimal care when planted properly, and should pop up every spring with a wonderful show of color!